Lawn Aeration in Milwaukee & Ozaukee County Services

 Certain types of grass benefit more from aeration in the spring or fall- it depends on if the grass is warm-season or cool-season.

-Wisconsin grass should be the cool season turf type, because it grows better when the weather is cooler and temperatures are around 65° to 75° Fahrenheit, while warm season turf flourishes in 80° to 95° Fahrenheit.
+Wisconsin grass should be the cool season turf type, because it grows better when the weather is cooler and temperatures are around 65° to 75° Fahrenheit, while warm-season turf flourishes in 80° to 95° Fahrenheit.
 Cool-season grass should be aerated in the fall.
 If you live in warm climates and have warm-season turf, you will be better off aerating in late spring or early summer.

 - Kentucky Bluegrass